bertilmuth/requirementsascode/README.md

 you can always generate documentation that represents how your software really works.
 Also, there is a defined place in your code that describes the use cases and how they are realized.
 That makes your application more maintable.

-While requirementsascode works with any application design, it makes it easy to transition your application to a [clean architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html).
+While requirements as code works with any application design, it makes it easy to transition your application to a [clean architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html).
 By reducing dependencies between the application's components, you can make your application more changeable.
 A clear separation between user interface and backend makes it easier to test the application without user interface,